-Wet weather is forecast to persist over much of the ASEAN region over the next few days, except over the central, northern and western parts of the Mekong sub-region where drier conditions are forecast.
-Hotspot activity in the ASEAN region is expected to be generally subdued.
+Rainy weather is expected to prevail over much of the ASEAN region in the coming days with the exception of parts of the northwestern and central Mekong sub-region, where drier conditions are forecast.
+Isolated hotspots can be expected in persistently dry areas.